ybegus/vcnc/documentation/developer/installing-and-building.rst

 Building the Software
 ----------------------

+The vCNC repository houses a suite of independent projects.
+There is no top-level, "grand unified" build.
+Each project is built separately.

+Building vnc-rest
+'''''''''''''''''

-Configure, build and install is done in the familiar way, except that 'configure' must be run twice.
+Configure, build and install is done in the familiar way.
 The build directory must be called 'Build' because node_gyp is hardwired to find its dependencies there.

 .. code-block:: console